GOAT (sports culture): Etymology

-As a positive connotation, the term traces its origins in boxer Muhammad Ali proclaiming himself "the greatest" multiple times during his career.
+As a positive connotation, the term traces its origins to boxer Muhammad Ali proclaiming himself "the greatest" multiple times during his career.
 Later, in 1992, Ali's wife Lonnie incorporated "Greatest of All Time, Inc." (or G.O.A.T.
 Inc.), a company intended to manage the then retired boxer's intellectual property for commercial purposes.
 While Ali has since been widely credited with popularizing the acronym, Kurt Streeter of The New York Times wrote "Some say GOAT's origins actually spring from a flamboyant, blond-tressed wrestler, George Wagner, who was known as Gorgeous George and who in the 1940s and '50s earned lavish paydays by turning trash talk into fine art".
 Streeter noted Ali drew inspiration from Wagner in his braggadocio.
 American rapper LL Cool J released the album G.O.A.T. in 2000, another early usage of the term as an acronym.
 The rapper has cited Ali as an inspiration, telling Rolling Stone in a 2016 interview that without Ali, "there would be no 'Mama Said Knock You Out', and the term G.O.A.T. would have never been coined".

-Sportswriters' rankings and assessments of athletes as the greatest predate the 21st-century popularization of the term.
+Sportswriters' rankings and assessments of athletes as the greatest predate the current popularization of the term.
 For example, ESPN's SportsCentury panel in 1999 named Michael Jordan as the greatest athlete in North American sports of the 20th century.
 Sports Illustrated also named golfer Jack Nicklaus and multi-sport athlete Babe Didrikson Zaharias as the century's best individual male and female athletes, respectively.
-However, it was not until the early 21st century that the term GOAT gained traction in the general sports lexicon.
+However, it was not until the 2000s and 2010s that the term GOAT gained traction in the general sports lexicon.
 Media coverage and fandom around professional sports leagues in the United States further popularized the term.
 In 2018, the term's pervasive usage in sports commentary prompted the Merriam-Webster Dictionary to recognize the term as an acronym and noun.